Appropriate tools help us collect the right people data, to interpret what the data means, and to recommend actions to optimize execution.

-Performance fingerprint technology apply to roles where quota attainment and or quantitative KPI(s) reflect performance.
-Where numbers of employees in a role are significant at 30 or above they offer another level of job fit evaluation, precisely identifying what combination and weighting of traits drive performance.
+Performance fingerprint technology applied to roles where quota attainment and or quantitative KPI(s) reflect performance offer another level of job fit evaluation, precisely identifying what combination and weighting of traits drive performance.

 Here you can see a model person: head, heart and briefcase.
 When you think about evaluating someone to determine where they will be most effective in an organization, people are very quick to look at the knowledge, skills and experience someone brings to the job.
 This model represents that as the briefcase.
 We typically look at someone’s resume to find out about these things, and we dig a bit further in an in-person interview.

 The heart represents things like values and interests that someone has.
 What are they passionate about?
 Will they be a good fit for our company culture?
 We uncover these things, or at least we attempt to uncover these things, during an interview.